-- Multi-family residential uses are permitted by right within the GC and GE LUG's. - All uses permitted within the LO and NC LUG's are permitted by right within the UR LUG.
-All LO and NC uses must comply with all performance standards associated with that use as defined within Table 6.
+- Multi-family residential uses are permitted by right within the GC and GE LUGs. - All uses permitted within the NCO LUG is permitted by right within the UR LUG. - All NCO uses must comply with all performance standards associated with that use as defined within Table 6.

-Building Height: Notwithstanding the maximum building height regulations defined within the various LUG Development Standards Tables, maximum building height within this overlay zone is 56-feet for all uses in all permitted LUG's, with the exception of Hospital/Medical Complex which is 90-feet.
+Building Height: Notwithstanding the maximum building height regulations defined within the various LUG Development Standards Tables, maximum building height within this overlay zone is 56-feet for all uses in all permitted LUGs, with the exception of Hospital/Medical Complex which is 90-feet.
 In order to provide an appropriate transition to adjacent land uses, the following building setbacks shall apply to the perimeter of the River Center and Urban Neighborhood Village Subareas.

-- Southern property boundary of the Urban Neighborhood Village Subarea immediately abutting the Village Neighborhood LUG where not contiguous to a tributary drainage corridor: Maximum 40-feet in height at required 40-foot setback line, with 1-foot additional height for each 2-feet additional setback up to 56-feet. - Northern property boundary of the River Center Village Subarea west of the River Park Village Subarea 5 boundary: 40-feet in height at required 40-foot setback line, with 1-foot additional height for each 2-feet additional setback up to 56-feet. - Western property boundary of the River Center District and Urban Neighborhood: 34' at the property line with 1-foot additional height for each 1-foot additional setback up to 56-feet.
+- Southern property boundary of the Urban Neighborhood Village Subarea immediately abutting the Village Neighborhood LUG where not contiguous to a tributary drainage corridor: Maximum 40-feet in height at required 40-foot setback line, with 1-foot additional height for each 2-feet additional setback up to the maximum building height permitted. - Northern property boundary of the River Center Village Subarea west of the River Park Village Subarea 5 boundary: 40-feet in height at required 40-foot setback line, with 1-foot additional height for each 2-feet additional setback up to the maximum building height permitted. - Western property boundary of the River Center District and Urban Neighborhood: 34' at the property line with 1-foot additional height for each 1-foot additional setback up to the maximum building height permitted.